-3.11 Direct Marketing whg is subject to privacy laws when marketing to customers, applicants and any other potential user of services that are not part of the housing management function.
+0.44 3.11 Direct Marketing whg is subject to privacy laws when marketing to customers, applicants and any other potential user of services that are not part of the housing management function.
 The right to object to direct marketing (not relating to tenancy/housing) must be explicitly offered to the data subject in an intelligible manner so that it is clearly distinguishable from other information.
 A data subject's objection to direct marketing must be dealt with promptly.
 If a data subject opts out at any time, their details should be updated as soon as possible.
-3.12 Sharing Personal Data with Third Parties In the absence of consent, a legal obligation or other legal basis of processing, personal data should not generally be disclosed to third parties unrelated to whg (e.g. customers/colleagues' family members, members of the public, private property owners).
+3.12 Sharing Personal Data with Third Parties 5.12 Sharing Personal Data with Third Parties In the absence of consent, a legal obligation or other legal basis of processing, personal data should not generally be disclosed to third parties unrelated to whg (e.g. customers/colleagues' family members, members of the public, private property owners).
 Some bodies have a statutory power to obtain information (e.g. regulatory bodies such as Councils, Revenues and Customs, Health & Care Professions Council and government agencies such as the Child Support Agency).
-Any such requests should be sent to the Data Protection team at DataProtection@whgrp.co.uk .
+Any such requests should be sent to the Data Protection team at DataProtection@whgrp.co.uk.
 Without a warrant, the police have no automatic right of access to records of personal data, though voluntary disclosure may be permitted for the purposes of preventing/detecting crime or for apprehending offenders.
-Any request for information should be sent to the Data Protection team at DataProtection@whgrp.co.uk .
-In certain situations, sharing of personal data for research purposes may also be permissible, subject to certain safeguards and subject to the approval of the Data Protection Officer and/or Data Governance Officer.
-4.0 PERFORMANCE MEASURES 7.0 TENTONIMANOE MEAGONES 4.1 Annual registration of whg and trading Companies will be renewed as required by the Information Commissioner's deadlines.
+Any request for information should be sent to the Data Protection team at DataProtection@whgrp.co.uk.
+4.0 PERFORMANCE MEASURES 4.1 Annual registration of whg and trading Companies will be renewed as required by the Information Commissioner's deadlines.
 Subject access requests to be responded to within one calendar month.
 Data security breaches will be investigated and reported with 72 hours.
 Monitoring the delivery of the risk treatment plan and actions arising from information governance audits.
 The DPO will ensure that all colleagues are provided training to ensure compliance with the Data Protection Law and that compliance with training required by whg is monitored.
 An annual assurance report will be provided to the Audit and Assurance Committee.
 5.0 EQUALITY AND DIVERSITY 5.1 This Policy applies to all whg colleagues, Board and Committee Members, volunteers, contractors and agents and other relevant third parties who may have access to or use of whg related data.

-6.0 TRAINING AND DISSEMINATION 6.1 All whg colleagues undergo adequate training to enable them to comply with Data Protection Law including mandatory data privacy related training via noodle and face to fatraining delivered by the Data Protection team.
-MONITOR AND DEVIEW 7.0 MONITOR AND REVIEW 7.1 This Policy will be monitored by the Corporate Director of Governance and Correviewed every three years by the Policy Group and approved by the whg Boa 8.0 ASSOCIATED DOCUMENTS, POLICIES AND PROCEDURES 8.1 Documents, policies and procedures associated with this Policy are: Information Security Policy Electronic Devices Acceptable Usage Policy Data Retention Policy Data Subject Rights Procedure Information Security Breach Procedure Colleague Code of Conduct Board and Committee Member Code of Conduct Colleague and Customer Privacy Notices
+6.0 TRAINING AND DISSEMINATION

+6.1 All whg colleagues undergo adequate training to enable them to comply with Data Protection Law including mandatory data privacy related training via noodle and face to face training delivered by the Data Protection team.

+7.0 MONITOR AND REVIEW

+7.1 This Policy will be monitored by the Corporate Director of Governance and Compliance and reviewed every three years by the Policy Group and approved by the whg Board.

+8.0 ASSOCIATED DOCUMENTS, POLICIES AND PROCEDURES

+8.1 Documents, policies and procedures associated with this Policy are: Information Security Policy

+Electronic Devices Acceptable Usage Policy

+Data Retention Policy

+Data Subject Rights Procedure Information Security Breach Procedure

+Colleague Code of Conduct

+Board and Committee Member Code of Conduct

+Colleague and Customer Privacy Notices

 Document author Data Protection Officer

 Document owner Corporate Director of Governance and Compliance

 Legal advice Data Protection Officer

 Consultation N/A

 Approved by Approved by Policy Group July 2023

 Approved by whg Board July 2023

-Review Date July 2024
+Review Date July 2026

 Corporate Plan aim Deliver a strong business, fit for today and prepared for tomorrow

 Equality Assessment N/A

 Key changes made Policy updated in line with the DPA 2018 and UK GDPR 2021